local-ch/lhs/README.md

 If an error handler returns `nil` an empty LHS::Record is returned, not `nil`!

-In case you want to ignore errores and continue working with `nil` in those cases, please use `ignore`:
+In case you want to ignore errors and continue working with `nil` in those cases, please use `ignore`:

 ```ruby